raleel/mythras-srd/0002_Characters.md

 #### Characteristics

 When generating Pulp Heroic characters, use the Dice Roll Assign method in the [Characters section](https://srd.mythras.net/#/0002_Characters?id=calculating-characteristics).
 Roll 4d6 and discard the lowest die, five times, and then assign the results to STR, CON, DEX, POW, and CHA.
 Next, roll 3d6+6 and discard the lowest die twice and assign these numbers to SIZ and INT.
-If using the Points Build method, players build their character from a pre-set pool of 90 points.
+If using the Points Build method, players build their character from a preset pool of 90 points.

 #### Attributes